Hayden-0/Survey-Form-FCC-/README.md

 # Survey-Form-FCC-
-Very Basic Survey Form Design For FCC Tests
+Very Basic Survey Form For The JS Tests For FCC

-Just a basic survey form with minor css styles to pass the test js provided by FCC Hosting on github pages url:
+Hosted By Github Pages: